Pruitt-shane/Bioinformatics/README.md

 Join reads using FLASH ([paper](https://www.ncbi.nlm.nih.gov/pubmed/21903629)).
 Input is reads in FASTQ format.
 Output is joined reads in FASTQ format.
+For denovo assembly, it can cause problems if there is a large amount of short sequence reads.
+Joining the reads is a process that will overlap the short reads so that they can be in a long read that better accomodates the assembly programs.
+As the paper states it has an incredibly high success rate with a very low margin of error, meaning that the joined reads are very accurate.

 Example to execute: